vboyce/Maze/maze_automation_notes.md

 Aside from addressing the above issues, there are some things I need to figure out / write code for before we can generate enough to test things on other people.
 1) handling punctuation.
 Maze treats punctuation as attached to the previous word, but the language model wants it treated as its own word.
 This should be easy enough to code, but I will need to handle it.
 2) Running things on a machine with more computation.
 I assume the solution here is to learn how open mind works and get an account and use that for running > 1 sentence worth of alternate generation.
 3) Algorithm: I think for each word that needs a distractor, I should randomly permute its list of neighbors, and then go through that new list until I find a word that meets the cutoff criteria.
 If the end of the list is reached, have some rule for what list to try next.
 (This assumes the goal is one alternate / word, but it could be modified if we want backups.)
+Depending on algorithm chosen, there may be ways to speed up the lang-model part by repeating fewer of the steps / batching things.